Prosecuting Complex Gang Cases

 Please contact email@example.com.

-Thomas J. Darman has been an Assistant State’s Attorney for the Cook County State’s Attorney’s Office since 1992.
-He is the Supervisor of the Gang & Complex Homicide Unit and supervises 30 prosecutors who prosecute primarily complex and gang related homicides in Chicago and the surrounding suburbs.
+Mr. Darman retired from the from the Cook County State’s Attorney’s Office in May of 2023 as the Supervisor of the Gang & Complex Homicide Unit where he supervised 25 attorneys who prosecuted primarily complex and gang related homicides in Chicago and the surrounding suburbs.

 Mr. Darman has given presentations on the subjects of Handling Difficult Witnesses, Prosecuting Gang Homicides, Use of Cell Phone Records at Trial, File Organization, Flipper Witnesses, Overview of an Oral Trial and others for: the National Gang Crimes Research Center; Various Divisions of the Cook County State’s Attorney’s Office; The Chicago Police Department; the Chicago Bar Association; and Fortaleciendo el Estado de Derecho en las Américas.